Revised Class 1 Heavy Vehicle Access Regime Program

 - special purpose vehicles (SPV) including mobile cranes.

-Two industry working groups will participate in the program and identify any issues or opportunities that may impact its delivery.
+Group members will take part in the program to help identify any issues or opportunities influencing the program's delivery.

 - Anthony Arndt